How To Start A Blog

 Now if all this is overwhelming and you don’t know where to start, I’ve built a lot of helpful guides over on my blog for you to digest as you need.

 The below image helps to showcase some category topics for our niche site.
 This uses the type of category of web hosting breaking them into 3 main categories.
 This is how you should think of categorising your website content.

 Everything you need to start a blog can be found here.
-This is a well researched and crafted list of must-haves to start building your freedom.
-This step in the process will require you to purchase some assets, software and web hosting.
+This is a well-researched and crafted list of must-haves to start building your freedom.

 Everything You Need To Start A Blog